Cars (franchise): Dancing with the Cars (2021)

+LEGO Pixar: BrickToons

+On September 4, 2024, a series of LEGO short films based on some Pixar films, was released on Disney+.
+The series included an episode related to Cars, called "Trust Yer Ol' Pal Mater".
+In celebration of Lightning McQueen Day on September 5, the episode was released on the Disney Jr. YouTube channel, and received 1.6 million views in its first two weeks.

-Spin-off film series
+Planes film series

-In 2013 Disneytoon Studios, Pixar's now-defunct sister company, released a spin-off film set in the Cars world titled Planes featuring planes as the main characters.
+In 2013, Disneytoon Studios, Pixar's now-defunct sister company, released a spin-off film set in the Cars world titled Planes featuring planes as the main characters.
 The film was followed by a sequel titled Planes: Fire & Rescue in 2014.

 Planes (2013)

-Planes is a computer-animated Cars spin-off film produced by Disneytoon Studios.
-The first film in a planned trilogy where the main characters are planes, the film was released in theaters by Walt Disney Pictures on August 9, 2013.
+Planes is an animated Cars spin-off film produced by Disneytoon Studios.
+The first film in a planned duology where the main characters are planes, the film was released in theaters by Walt Disney Pictures on August 9, 2013.
 The film was directed by Klay Hall and executive produced by John Lasseter.
 In the film, Dusty Crophopper, a small-town cropdusting plane, follows his dreams by competing in a world air race despite his fear of heights.

 Planes: Fire & Rescue (2014)

-A sequel, titled Planes: Fire & Rescue, was theatrically released on July 18, 2014.
+A sequel to Planes, titled Planes: Fire & Rescue, was theatrically released on July 18, 2014.
 This film is also produced by Disneytoon Studios.
 Bobs Gannaway, co-developer of Jake and the Never Land Pirates and Mickey Mouse Clubhouse, and co-director of Mickey Mouse Works and Secret of the Wings, directed the film.
 Lasseter again served as executive producer.
 In the film, Dusty is now a world-famous air racer, but learns he will never be able to race again due to an engine problem.
 After accidentally starting a fire, Dusty decides to become a firefighter and trains at Piston Peak Air Attack.

-Spin-off short film
+Planes short films

 Vitaminamulch: Air Spectacular (2014)

 A Planes short film titled Vitaminamulch: Air Spectacular was released on the DVD and Blu-ray of Planes: Fire & Rescue.
 It was directed by Dan Abraham and executive produced by John Lasseter.
 In the short film, Dusty Crophopper and Chug need to replace two daredevils in an airshow Leadbottom is hosting.
 At first unsuccessful, Dusty and Chug accidentally start a series of events that captures the audience's attention, eventually completing the stunt.